dancaron/Django-Rapid-Deploy/README.md

-# djangogo
+# Djangogo 1.0
 Spin up a production grade Django configuration on Ubuntu 16.04 LTS in minutes.

 Let's face it, deploying Django can be time consuming and frustrating.
 This script relieves that pain, delivering a ready to go Supervisor, Guincorn, Nginx, Django, Postgres stack.

-### Steps to Deploy Django on Digital Ocean or Ubuntu using Djangogo
+### Steps to Deploy Django on Digital Ocean or Linode using Djangogo

 1. Spin up a Linode or Digital Ocean Ubuntu 16.04 LTS instance.
 2. Login as root, paste djangogo.sh into your favorite server side editor.